 RAM is one of the key components of any computer, so when it starts failing, things like crashes and performance issues start occurring — even if you have the best RAM you can buy.
 It might not even be obvious that RAM is unstable, which is why it's important to know how to test your RAM.

 Instability is a spectrum, so depending on how unstable your RAM is, different things can happen.
 Slightly unstable RAM might perform a little worse than expected and could cause the occasional crash.
 More instability will cause more performance issues and more BSODs.
-For instance, the "page fault in non-paged area" BSOD error message is one you can expect if your RAM is unstable.
+For instance, the "page fault in non-paged area" BSOD error message is one you can expect if your

 Windows has a built-in memory testing tool called Windows Memory Diagnostic.
 It's a simple but usually effective tool for finding RAM issues.
 Before you start, make sure you save all your data, because you will need to restart your PC.